Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

 \subsubsection{OpenML datasets}

-We ran Sparse GEMINI on two OpenML datasets that are often shown in related works: the US Congress dataset~\cite{almanac_98th_1984} and the Heart-statlog dataset~\cite{brown_diversity_2004}.
-The US congress dataset describes the choice of the 435 representatives on 16 key votes in 1984.
+We ran Sparse GEMINI on two OpenML datasets that are often shown in related works: the US Congress dataset~\citep{almanac_98th_1984} and the Heart-statlog dataset~\citep{brown_diversity_2004}.
+The US Congress dataset describes the choice of the 435 representatives on 16 key votes in 1984.
 The labels used for evaluation are the political affiliations: 164 Republican against 267 Democrats.
 We replaced the missing values with 0 and converted the yes/no answers to 1, -1.
 Thus, an unknown label is equidistant from both answers.
 The Heart-statlog dataset describes 13 clinical and heart-related features with labels describing the presence or absence of cardiac disease among patients.
 We preprocessed it with standard scaling.
 For the US Congress dataset, we used one hidden layer of 20 nodes and a batch size of 87 samples.
 For the Heart-statlog dataset, we used 10 nodes and 90 samples.
 As we seek only two clusters, we only ran the one-vs-all versions of the GEMINI because it is strictly equal to the one-vs-one in binary clustering.
 Both datasets had a penalty increase of $\rho=10\%$.
 We first show the number of selected features evolving with $\lambda$ as well as the evolution of the GEMINI score as the number of features decreases respectively in Figure~\ref{fig:congress} for the US Congress dataset and in Figure~\ref{fig:heart_statlog} for Heart-statlog.
-Table~\ref{tab:openml_congress} contains the performances for the US Congress dataset and Table~\ref{tab:openml_heart} those of the Heart-statlog dataset.
-Both reports the average number of selected variables over 20 runs according to our postprocessing selection criterion.
-We added as well the performances of competitors from the previous section.
-However, we only managed to run Sparse Fisher EM on the Heart-statlog dataset, hence its presence only in Table~\ref{tab:openml_heart}.
-For comparison purposes, the best unsupervised accuracy reported on the Heart-statlog dataset in \citet{solorio-fernandez_review_2020} is 75.3\% while Sparse GEMINI achieves 79\% with the MMD.
-The best score for all methods in the review is 79.6\%, but this encompasses filter methods which Sparse GEMINI is not.
+Table~\ref{tab:openml_results} contains the performances for the two data sets, reporting the average number of variables selected over 20 runs according to our postprocessing selection criterion.
+We also added the performances of competitors from the previous section.
+However, we only managed to run Sparse Fisher EM on the Heart-statlog dataset, hence its absence for the US Congress scores.
+For comparison purposes, the best unsupervised accuracy reported on the Heart-statlog dataset by \citet{solorio-fernandez_review_2020} is 75.3\%, while Sparse GEMINI achieves 79\% with the MMD.
+The best score for all methods in the review~\citep{solorio-fernandez_review_2020} is 79.6\%, but this encompasses filter methods which Sparse GEMINI is not.
 We also get similar results to the best performances of~\citet{marbac_variable_2020} who report 33\% of ARI.
 Since most competitors retained all variables in the dataset, we chose to show as well the clustering performances without selection and hence with the greatest GEMINI score as well.